skullernet/q2pro/INSTALL.md

 For JPEG support libjpeg-turbo is required, plain libjpeg will not work.
 Most Linux distributions already provide libjpeg-turbo in place of libjpeg.

+For playing back cinematics in Ogg Theora format and music in Ogg Vorbis format FFmpeg libraries are required.

 To install the *full* set of dependencies for building Q2PRO on Debian or Ubuntu use the following command: